niklasbuschmann/niklasbuschmann.github.io/_posts/2021-06-07-money-printer.md

 > The product integral formula is simply based on the fact that the sum of logarithms is the logarithm of the product:
 > \\( \prod f(x)^{\textrm{d}x} = \exp\left(\ln\left(\prod f(x)^{\textrm{d}x}\right)\right) = \exp\left(\sum \ln(f(x)) \textrm{d}x \right)\\)

 Now, is an investment with small return and low volatility worse than one with high return and high volatility?
-Using leverage \\( l\\) we can increase both the return and standard deviation:
+Using leverage \\( l\\) we can increase both the average arithmetic return and the standard deviation:

 $$
   e^{\mu_g} = e^{l \mu_a - \frac{(l\sigma)^2}{2}}